cis5710/cis5710-homework/README.md

 **Use markers to remember important places**

-With `Markers => Drop named marker` you can leave a mark at a particular time to make it easier to find again if you scroll away.
+With `Markers => Drop named marker` you can leave a mark at a particular time to make it easier to find again after you scroll away.
+This is especially helpful in long traces.